02 8003 3604: Scam Alert - PayPal and eBay Fraud

 Anonymous

-+61 2 8003 3604 was the number quoted in what appears to be a scam PayPal attachment to a scam eBay email that said that I had ordered an Apple iPhone 14 Pro.
-I hate Apple.
-I would never order an Apple phone.
-I was in my eBay account earlier today and no such transaction ever took place.
-I don't have $969.99 to pay for this crap.
+Number quoted in what appears to be scam PayPal attachment to scam eBay email saying I ordered iPhone 14 Pro.
+I hate Apple, would never order one. no transaction in my eBay account.
+SCAMMER

 Help others by sharing your experience with (02) 8003 3604!